webplatform/docs-wpd/Projects/SSO/Improvements_roadmap/index.md

 * Sign the response from the profile server using JWT format, see [https://github.com/mozilla/jwcrypto jwcrypto]
 * Validate on the backend whether the response from the profile server is valid
 * Have SSL everywhere

+== Leveraging completely OAuth2 ==

+While the original design of Firefox Accounts OAuth server was to remember if a user previously authenticated, that functionality is not implemented yet.

+The issue is known and documented [https://github.com/mozilla/fxa-content-server/issues/1195 in their GitHub issue tracker #1195].

+In the eventuality of the Firefox Accounts OAuth server changes its behavior, we still need a non-blocking [[WPD:Projects/SSO/How we implemented it#JavaScript shared module: Detect and start automatically a session]] to check whether a session is already opened.

+=== Proposed solution ===

+TBD